[ Switch to styled version → ]

 {"command": "<name>", "body": "<args>"}

 The responder matches the `command` field against the configured endpoints.
-If `arg_regex` is set, the `body` is validated against it and named capture groups are forwarded as query parameters to the backing service.
+If `arg_regex` is set, the `body` is validated against it and named capture groups are forwarded as query parameters.
 If the body does not match the regex, the message is rejected.

-The responder fails to start if `~/.pilot/endpoints.yaml` is missing or invalid.
+Startup fails if `~/.pilot/endpoints.yaml` is missing or invalid.

 Dispatch flow